The information presented here is not intended to guide the assessment or diagnosis of ADHD.

-Attention-deficit hyperactivity disorder (ADHD), or hyperkinetic disorder (HKD), can have a significant impact on patients’ lives, and is generally considered to have three component features – inattention, hyperactivity and impulsivity – with the severity and combination of symptoms varying between patients and across a patient’s lifespan.1 These factors, combined with the frequent presence of psychiatric comorbidities,2-5 make the assessment and diagnosis of ADHD challenging.
+Attention-deficit hyperactivity disorder (ADHD), or hyperkinetic disorder (HKD), can have a significant impact on individuals’ lives, and is generally considered to have three component features – inattention, hyperactivity and impulsivity – with the severity and combination of symptoms varying between individuals and across the lifespan.1 These factors, combined with the frequent presence of psychiatric comorbidities,2-6 make the assessment and diagnosis of ADHD challenging.

-The assessment process involves the comprehensive evaluation of information gathered from a number of sources, including: clinical examination; clinical interviews with patients, and parents/teachers for children and adolescents or partners for adults with ADHD; and use of assessment tools and rating scales.2-5
+The assessment process involves the comprehensive evaluation of information gathered from a number of sources, including: clinical examination; clinical interviews with individuals, and with parents/teachers for children and adolescents or partners for adults with ADHD; and use of assessment tools and rating scales.2-6

-Following assessment, the National Institute for Health and Care Excellence (NICE) guidelines state that a diagnosis of ADHD should only be made by a specialist psychiatrist, paediatrician or other appropriately qualified healthcare professional with training and expertise in the diagnosis of ADHD based upon a full clinical and psychosocial assessment, a full developmental and psychiatric history and observer reports of the individual’s mental state.
-For a diagnosis of ADHD, symptoms of hyperactivity-impulsivity and/or inattention should meet the diagnostic criteria in the Diagnostic and Statistical Manual of Mental Disorders – 5th Edition (DSM-5TM) for ADHD; and the International Statistical Classification of Diseases and Related Health Problems 10th Revision (ICD-10) for HKD.2
+The National Institute for Health and Care Excellence (NICE) guidelines state that a diagnosis of ADHD should only be made by a specialist psychiatrist, paediatrician or other appropriately qualified healthcare professional with training and expertise in the diagnosis of ADHD.
+Furthermore, it should be based upon a full clinical and psychosocial assessment, a full developmental and psychiatric history, and observer reports of the individual’s mental state.
+For a diagnosis of ADHD, symptoms of hyperactivity-impulsivity and/or inattention should meet the diagnostic criteria in the Diagnostic and Statistical Manual of Mental Disorders – 5th Edition (DSM-5TM) for ADHD and the International Statistical Classification of Diseases and Related Health Problems 10th Revision (ICD-10) for HKD.2 Note that in 2018 the ICD-10 was updated to the International Classification of Diseases 11th Revision (ICD-11), where HKD is now referred to as ADHD.7

-Rating scales are an essential part of the full assessment process for ADHD, they vary in format and scope and recognise the need for multidisciplinary input on a patient’s condition and symptomatology.2-5
+Rating scales are an essential part of the full assessment process for ADHD; they vary in format and scope, and recognise the need for multidisciplinary input on an individual’s condition and symptomatology.2-5

 - American Psychiatric Association.
 Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition.
 2013.